davegreen/davegreen.github.io/_posts/2014-07-19-sccm-2012-r2-validating-and-setting-osdcomputername-with-powershell.md

 layout: post
 title: SCCM 2012 R2 - Validating and setting OSDComputerName with PowerShell
 date: 2014-07-19 14:52
-author: dave
+author: Dave Green
 comments: true
 categories: [Computers]
 ---
 I've recently been doing some work with System Center Configuration Manager (SCCM) 2012 R2 recently and I was interested in validating a computer name supplied during an Operating System Deployment (OSD) task sequence before actually attempting to set it and possibly causing an error (with the computer name being too long, for example).
 Since that sounds like a job for PowerShell, I immediately had a look and found a reasonable solution that <em>almost</em> fit my needs.

-As an aside to this, I'm not currently using the <a href="http://technet.microsoft.com/en-gb/windows/dn475741.aspx">Microsoft Deployment Toolkit</a> (MDT) in any real way, however my solution does use a component of it in order to display the PowerShell script to the user.
+As an aside to this, I'm not currently using the [Microsoft Deployment Toolkit](http://technet.microsoft.com/en-gb/windows/dn475741.aspx) (MDT) in any real way, however my solution does use a component of it in order to display the PowerShell script to the user.
 This gave me a good excuse to run through it and start to check it out with the idea of using it more down the line.

-The solution I found that almost did what I wanted can be found <a href="http://www.scconfigmgr.com/2013/10/02/prompt-for-computer-name-during-osd-with-powershell/">here</a> (I've contributed my alterations there too in the comments.
+The solution I found that almost did what I wanted can be found [here](http://www.scconfigmgr.com/2013/10/02/prompt-for-computer-name-during-osd-with-powershell/) (I've contributed my alterations there too in the comments.
 Thanks very much to Nickolaj for his script, as it saved me a fair bit of work!

 To run the script, a few things have to be done first (Instructions with screenshots can be found in Nickolaj's post on scconfigmgr.com.
 <ul>
 	<li>Add the 'WinPE-NetFx' and 'WinPE-Powershell' features to the boot image you will be using with the OSD. (in "Boot Images &gt; Boot image &gt; Properties &gt; Optional components")</li>
-	<li>Download a copy of <a href="http://technet.microsoft.com/en-gb/windows/dn475741.aspx">MDT</a> that matches the boot image architecture you want (x86/x64), then extract the ServiceUI.exe file from it, usually located at "%ProgramFiles%\Microsoft Deployment Toolkit\Templates\Distribution\Tools"</li>
+	<li>Download a copy of [MDT](http://technet.microsoft.com/en-gb/windows/dn475741.aspx) that matches the boot image architecture you want (x86/x64), then extract the ServiceUI.exe file from it, usually located at "%ProgramFiles%\Microsoft Deployment Toolkit\Templates\Distribution\Tools"</li>
 	<li>Create an SCCM package containing the script, plus ServiceUI, but don't create a program for it, as we'll deal with that bit when adding it to the task sequence.</li>
 	<li>Add a 'Run Command Line' task in your task sequence, then use the package created  in the previous step, along with a command line like:</li>
 </ul>